 In general, paddocks that are more exposed to wind, with less ground cover, timber and wet spots, will have less flystrike risk , making them more suitable for high risk mobs of sheep, such as marked lambs, daggy sheep and lambing ewes.

-Subscribe the the Boss Bulletin for monthly updates and articles about all things parasite management
+Subscribe to the Boss Bulletin for monthly updates and articles about all things parasite management

-Subscribe herewww.wecqa.com.au is a secondary ParaBoss website hosted by the University of New England (UNE).
+www.wecqa.com.au is a secondary ParaBoss website hosted by the University of New England (UNE).
 Whilst this is still an official ParaBoss website, UNE is solely responsible for the website’s branding, content, offerings, and level of security.
 Please refer to the website’s posted Privacy Policy and Terms of Use.